Table of Contents[Hide][Show]

-DayZ first started as a mod for the video game title ARMA 2: Operation Arrowhead which later inspired developers to see a full video game release.
-Here in this game players are tasked with surviving the fictional post-Soviet Republic during the zombie pandemic.
+DayZ first started as a mod for the ARMA 2: Operation Arrowhead, which later inspired developers to give it a standalone release.
+Players are tasked with surviving a fictional post-Soviet Republic during the zombie pandemic.

-Starting out players have practically nothing and it’s up to them when it comes to scavenging items.
-Likewise, the video game also has a focus on human interaction where players can join forces or go against one another.
-The DayZ title had a bit of a rocky release but as of now, the title has made a decent comeback.
+Starting out, players have practically nothing and it’s up to them to scavenge items from around the map.
+The game focuses on human interaction, and players can either join forces or attempt to kill each other.
+(The fun part is trying to figure out whether you’re in danger before it’s too late.)
+DayZ had a bit of a rocky release but it’s managed to make a decent comeback.

 Platform: PC, PS4, PS3, Xbox 360, Xbox One, OS X, Linux